(INTRODUCTION FOR CONFERENCE CALL)

 Thank you, John.
 Good morning, everyone.

-At quarter end, our net debt was $759 million, including $107 million of cash.
-The major components of our debt were $500 million of senior notes and $272 million of borrowings on our U.S. revolving credit facilities, as well as $90 million associated with the securitization facility that does not show up on our balance sheet.
+At quarter end, our net debt was $761 million, including $96 million of cash.
+The major components of our debt were $500 million of senior notes and $344 million of borrowings on our U.S. revolving credit facilities.
+In addition, we had $89 million associated with the securitization facility that does not show up on our balance sheet.

-We have $797 million of unused borrowing capacity on our U.S. revolving credit facility.
+At quarter end, we had $736 million of unused borrowing capacity on our U.S. revolving credit facility.
 Our ability to draw on the unused balance is limited by our leverage covenant, which is a maximum of 4.0x on a net debt basis.
-Based on our leverage, we could have incurred an additional $635 million of net debt as of the end of our first quarter.
+Based on our leverage, we could have incurred an additional $591 million of net debt as of the end of our third quarter.
 We are confident that our existing facilities provide us with the flexibility to invest in our future.

-Shifting to global retirement plans, cash contributions totaled $16 million in the quarter, compared to $13 million in the first quarter of 2021.
-Contributions have increased for our defined contribution plans as participation grows in our US plan.
-Global retirement plan expense in the first quarter was $21 million, up from $18 million the first quarter of 2021, also driven by our defined contribution plans.
+Cash contributions to our global retirement plans totaled $16 million in the quarter, compared to $15 million in the third quarter of 2021.
+Global retirement plan expense in the third quarter was $20 million, up from $19 million in the same quarter a year ago.
+The increases in both global retirement plan contributions and expense relate to increased participation in our defined contribution plans.

-Before I wrap up, I’d like to share some of the metrics and amounts you’ll be able to calculate from our financial statements.
-These reflect US GAAP accounting for the securitization facility.
-Free cash flow in the quarter was $120 million, and is projected to be $179 million for the year, which is about 100% conversion on adjusted net earnings.
-Net working capital was 24.5% of sales at the end of the quarter, and net debt was $669 million.
+I’d also like to share some of the metrics and amounts you’ll be able to calculate from our financial statements.
+These reflect GAAP accounting for the securitization facility.
+Free cash flow in the quarter was negative $29 million, and free cash flow generation for the year is projected to be $127 million, which is about 75% conversion on adjusted net earnings.
+Net working capital was 27.2% of sales at the end of the quarter.

 With that, we’ll turn it back to John for any questions you may have.